austin-taylor/pixyll/_posts/2016-12-17-build-a-world-class-monitoring-system-enterprise-small-office-home.md

     3. Data and Logs
     4. Troubleshooting and Getting Help

-If you don't tune Elasticsearch or Suricata, the stack will fail.
+If you don't tune Elasticsearch or Suricata, the stack will eventually fail.
 Your server **MUST** be configured or the availability will not be reliable.

 Hope you found this guide helpful and if you have any questions, please post them in the comments section below.